lenchan139/JUSTBrowser/README.md

 # JUST Browser
 This is a Veeeeeeeeerrrrrry lightweight browser using webview.
 I made it because my needs.
+Rewrite from Light Browser with Fragment to reduce resource usage.

 ## Licenses
 Basically, JUSTBrowser is under GPLv3 but a few file is under their lincense.